MCHammer-12/IS401_1-6_Serendipitous/README.md

 ```bash
 node --version && npm --version && psql --version && git --version
 ```
-In addition to downloading the above tools, run npm install for all other dependencies, and add the psql command to PATH.
-The npm package manager is also required.
+In addition to downloading the above tools, add the psql command to PATH.

 ## Installation and Setup